Alks42/wikifact/README.md

 ## Config file
 Contain 3 changeable  parameters:
 - resolution - width and height of program window
-- language - could be any en, ru, de etc
+- language - could be any en, ru, de etc. Note that new language will create require *new-lang_category.txt* file
 - Depth - Integer numbers from 0 to 10.
 The bigger the number the wider range of subcategories.
-E.g. in the religion category, 1 would result in facts about saints, various churches, etc. while 5 could lead to historians researching Catholic protests in modern America.
+E.g. in the religion category, 1 would result in facts about saints, various churches, etc. while 5 could lead to historians researching Catholic protests in modern America
 - avoid-descriptions - list of page descriptions to avoid.
 ### Is there any .exe file?
 Yep, just look to the right to releases section.